 5. Create a mud pie

 Let the kids get stuck into creating their very own messy mud pie!
-They can use the spoon for digging up mud, adding in water to make it more pliable.
+They can use a spoon for digging up mud, adding in water to make it more usable (and messy!).
 Work the mud into round balls then add flowers and stones for decoration.
 They may look like chocolate cakes, but they’re not for eating!

 All you’ll need is: